appleboy/drone-ssh/README.md

 [![Go Report Card](https://goreportcard.com/badge/github.com/appleboy/drone-ssh)](https://goreportcard.com/report/github.com/appleboy/drone-ssh)
 [![Docker Pulls](https://img.shields.io/docker/pulls/appleboy/drone-ssh.svg)](https://hub.docker.com/r/appleboy/drone-ssh/)

-Drone plugin to execute commands on a remote host through SSH.
-For the usage information and a listing of the available options please take a look at [the docs](http://plugins.drone.io/appleboy/drone-ssh/).
+A Drone plugin for executing commands on remote hosts via SSH.
+For usage instructions and a list of available options, please refer to [the documentation](http://plugins.drone.io/appleboy/drone-ssh/).

-**Note: Please update your image config path to `appleboy/drone-ssh` for drone. `plugins/ssh` is no longer maintained.**
+**Note: Please update your Drone image config path to `appleboy/drone-ssh`.
+The `plugins/ssh` image is no longer maintained.**

 ![demo](./images/demo2017.05.10.gif)

-## Breaking changes
+## Breaking Changes

-`v1.5.0`: change command timeout flag to `Duration`.
-See the following setting:
+As of `v1.5.0`, the command timeout flag has changed to use the `Duration` format.
+See the following example:

 ```diff
 pipeline: